zerollzeng/tiny-tensorrt/README.md

 - upsample with custom scale, under test with yolov3.
 - yolo-det, last layer of yolov3 which sum three scales output and generate final result for nms. under test with yolov3.
 - PRELU, under test with openpose and mtcnn.

-# Acknowledgement
-this project is originally motivated by [lewes6369/tensorRTWrapper](https://github.com/lewes6369/tensorRTWrapper) and [lewes6369/TensorRT-Yolov3](https://github.com/lewes6369/TensorRT-Yolov3), I make use of his upsample and yolo-det plugin with slightly optimization.

-and I use [spdlog](https://github.com/gabime/spdlog) for some fancy log output, it's very lightweight for intergrate.

-I use pybind11 for python api binding.

 # About License
 For the 3rd-party module and TensorRT, maybe you need to follow their license